Planning a trip to Costa Rica?

 Costa Rica in 4 days

 With a compact long weekend, you can comfortably get out and explore beyond the capital of San José.
 Choose to visit (albeit briefly) a few different regional highlights, or take the time to focus on one specific area.
-For example, you can spend the bulk of your itinerary in and around Arenal Volcano (best for those who are physically fit) with a trip that mainly focuses on activities — think hiking, zip-lining, rappelling and horseback riding — in the rainforests and canyons of the volcano’s vicinity with plenty of opportunities to spot all kinds of plants and animals and appreciate a wide variety of ecosystems, not to mention some outstanding views.
+For example, you can spend the bulk of your itinerary in and around Arenal Volcano with a trip that mainly focuses on activities — think hiking, zip-lining, rappelling, and horseback riding — in the rainforests and canyons of the volcano’s vicinity with plenty of opportunities to spot all kinds of plants and animals and appreciate a wide variety of ecosystems, not to mention some outstanding views.

 Costa Rica in 5-6 days